lfloris/openshift-dev-training/Labs/Getting-started/log-in-to-openshift.md

 ![](img/ocp-bookmark.png)

 From the log in screen, select "htpasswd" from the login options.
 A username and password should already auto-complete.
-This user is `ibmdemo` and the password is `engageibm`
+This user is `ibmadmin` and the password is `engageibm`

 Select 'Log In'.
 This should take you to the OpenShift Project Dashboard